-AGF:120 Floral Plant Identification and Care I
+AGF:120 Floral Plant Identification and Care I 2.0 cr.

 Introduces the student to the study of garden and house flowering and foliage plants.
 Topics will include production, culture, propagation and materials necessary for the growth of annuals, perennials, bulbs, ground covers, ferns, exotic and tropical plants, shrubs and roses.
 (39.6 Lec.
 Hrs.)